-Lectures 4 Tutorial ( 0 Practical 0 Credits 3 Continuous l Internal As sessment : 50 Semester End Exa mination (3 Hours) 50
+Lectures 4 Tutorial 0 Practical 0 Credits 3 Continuous Internal Assessment 50 Semester End Exa minatior (3 Hours) 50

-- > To discuss the principles of planning and geometric design of highways. - > To discuss the traffic flow characteristics. - To assess the properties of highway construction materials and design the flexible and rigid pavements. - To explain the construction and maintenance techniques used in the different pavement layers.
+- 1. To discuss the principles of planning and geometric design of highways. - 2.
+To discuss the traffic flow characteristics. - 3.
+To assess the properties of highway construction materials and design the flexible and rigid pavements. - 4.
+To explain the construction and maintenance techniques used in the different pavement layers.

-- CO1 Understand the various design aspects of road geometric elements. - CO2 Interpret the traffic flow characteristics and traffic operations. - CO3 Select the suitability of pavement materials and determine the crust thickness of the pavement. - CO4 Analyze the causes for distresses in the pavement layers.
+- 1. Design various road geometric elements. - 2.
+Asses the traffic flow characteristics and traffic operations. - 3.
+Evaluate suitability of pavement materials and determine the crust thickness of the pavement. - 4.
+Identify the causes for distresses in the pavement layers.